-Associate Professor Gina Dokko’s research focuses on organizational theory and behavior, social networks, and technology and innovation.
+Associate Professor Gina Dokko’s research focuses on organizational theory and behavior, careers, social networks, and technology and innovation.
 Recently she’s been examining the consequences of job mobility, especially in light of today’s high unemployment rates.
 She studies how portable experience is, and how peoples’ job mobility and career histories enable and constrain learning, innovation, performance and social capital for both themselves and their employers.
 For example, although firms hire people based on related experience, Dokko’s research finds that having a diverse career helps an employee’s innovative performance.

 Dokko’s current projects include an investigation of how corporate venture capital managers’ work backgrounds affect investment strategies in the IT sector, and how the range of jobs an entrepreneur has had affects their ability to secure venture capital funding as well as the performance of their ventures.